nxt-insurance/nxt_schema/README.md

 Maybe values:
     maybes basically halt the coercion as they allow the condition to apply?!

-- We should not allow options and evaluators to be called on any_od nodes!
+- We have to allow callables for optional options
+    - Question then is when to evaluate? --> Should be solve in master

+- Spec contexts

 - Make combinations of validations work with monads kind of implementation
 - Add back validations
-- We have to allow callables for optional options
-    - Question then is when to evaluate? --> Should be solve in master
 - How do we want to deal with nil values?
     --> Probably global option(s) would be nice
     --> Probably should not be ok with nils by default